Ant colony optimization algorithms: Artificial pheromone system

-Using projected light was presented in an 2007 IEEE paper by Garnier, Simon, et al. as an experimental setup to study pheromone-based communication with micro autonomous robots.
+Using projected light was presented in a 2007 IEEE paper by Garnier, Simon, et al. as an experimental setup to study pheromone-based communication with micro autonomous robots.
 Another study presented a system in which pheromones were implemented via a horizontal LCD screen on which the robots moved, with the robots having downward facing light sensors to register the patterns beneath them.

 Algorithm and formula

 In the ant colony optimization algorithms, an artificial ant is a simple computational agent that searches for good solutions to a given optimization problem.
 To apply an ant colony algorithm, the optimization problem needs to be converted into the problem of finding the shortest path on a weighted graph.
 In the first step of each iteration, each ant stochastically constructs a solution, i.e. the order in which the edges in the graph should be followed.
 In the second step, the paths found by the different ants are compared.
 The last step consists of updating the pheromone levels on each edge.